tolomea/django-data-browser/README.rst

     {% endblock %}

 This will place a "Data Browser" button on the list view of every admin that inherits from the mixin.
-Note: to do this at the top level the app you put the template in must be before contrib.admin in INSTALLED_APPS.
+Note: to do this at the top level, the app you put the template in must be before contrib.admin in INSTALLED_APPS.

 Specifying models and fields
 ----------------------------